gwisp2/klipper-drawbot/README.md

 enable_pin: !PB0
 microsteps: 16
 rotation_distance: 32
-# endstop_pin is required even if you don't use endstops
+# endstop_pin is required even if you don't use endstops.
-# Add ! after ^ is your use NO endstops instead of NC
+# Add ! after ^ if your use NO endstops instead of NC.
 endstop_pin: ^PB1
 position_endstop: 0
 position_max: 360